 The 2019-20 season welcomed two guest conductors, Vincent Povazsay and Wojciech Milewski, while Villa Keith was on maternity leave.
 The season came to an unexpected close due to COVID-19 and the March and May concerts were cancelled.

-· LCCO's first annual Instrument Petting Zoo in Depot Park with the help of Kindermusik with Lauren Winkens and Buchanan's Music.
+LCCO hosted an Instrument Petting Zoo in Depot Park with the help of Kindermusik with Lauren Winkens and Buchanan's Music.

-Tuba soloist Kevin Ward gave the North Carolina premiere of Brian Sadler's Journey for Tuba and Orchestra in March 2019,
+Tuba soloist Kevin Ward gave the North Carolina premiere of Brian Sadler's Journey for Tuba and Orchestra in 2019.